devebot/temporify/README.md

 Method `assign` is used to declare a directory or a file that will be generated.

-`args` can be a descriptor which is an object describes a directory/file or an array of descriptors.
+`args` can be a descriptor which is an object describing a directory/file or an array of descriptors.
 A `descriptor` composes of following fields:

 * `dir` - a path of the directory/file.
 * `filename` - a string that provides the name of file.
 * `mode` - a number that provides the mode of file.
-* `template` - an `ejs` template that used to compile to file content.
+* `template` - an `ejs` template that is used to compile into a file contents.
-* `variables` - a collection of template variables.
+* `variables` - a collection of variable templates.

 This method returns the `temporify` object itself.